Ayms/bitcoin-transactions/README.md

 ## Rationale

 This module is equivalent to bitcoin-cli for some features but much more simple to use.
-To use bitcoin-cli "the easy way" you need to run the full bitcoin software, sync with the network and then sync your wallet.
+To use bitcoin-cli you need to run the full bitcoin software, sync with the network and then sync your wallet.

 This is a nightmare for quite a lot of people since syncing a full node can take 10 days and most likely will fail at the end